singhalyogesh/sdk-doc/README.md

 ### Understanding how the user verification flow works

+#### A. Truecaller app present on device

+ - User starts by clicking on your Login / Signup CTA and would be shown the standard Truecaller consent popup asking for the user's consent.
+The user authorizes by clicking continue and their Truecaller profile would be shared with you

+#### B. Truecaller app not present on device

-User verifying on an app using Truecaller SDK for the first time using his mobile number on a device :
+ - User verifying on an app using Truecaller SDK for the first time using his mobile number on a device :

 ![Diagram](https://github.com/singhalyogesh/sdk-doc/blob/master/1.png)

-User verifying on an app using Truecaller SDK for the first time using his mobile number on a device :
+ - User verifying on an app using Truecaller SDK when he has already been verified earlier using his mobile number on that device in the same app or any other app present on the device :

 ![Diagram](https://github.com/singhalyogesh/sdk-doc/blob/master/2.png)

-User verifying on an app using Truecaller SDK for the first time using his mobile number on a device :
+User verifying on an app using Truecaller SDK using either a different phone number on the same device or using the same number on a different device :

 ![Diagram](https://github.com/singhalyogesh/sdk-doc/blob/master/3.png)

-But let's get down to the details.

 ### Using the SDK with your Android Studio Project